SilbigerLab/Mesocosm_Environmental_Data/README.md

 # Mesocosm_Environmental_Data

-Hosts water quality assessment data and programming logs for continuous monitoring of the Mesocosm system.
+Water quality assessment data and programming logs for continuous monitoring of the Mesocosm system.